Stem cell treatments and clinical trials

 Cord blood stem cells are a precious resource that have been saving lives for more than three decades.
 Since 1988, there have been more than 1 million stem cell treatments worldwide6 and umbilical cord blood stem cells are the recognised therapy for over 80 diseases.12 These include various cancers, blood and immune disorders.

 Stem cells are also considered to be a cornerstone of a relatively new area of science known as regenerative medicine.
-In the near future it is likely that stem cell treatments may provide therapies for common and often life-threatening conditions such as heart disease, Alzheimer’s and diabetes.
+Today there are hundreds of clinical trial investigating the use of stem cells to treat common and often life-threatening conditions such as heart disease, Alzheimer’s and diabetes.
 Within your child’s lifetime their cord blood may even be used to repair spinal damage, print kidneys or grow a new heart.